dolittle/Studio/Documentation/getting-started.md

 > You will only see the frontend of your microservice doing this, and completely out of context from the portal it lives in.
 Read more on the composition.

-Read more about the [anatomy of a frontend](./anatomy-of-a-frontend.md).

 ### Frontend composition

 The frontends belong to a larger application composition.
 In order for you to see it in context of this, you need to start the Portal Web.